The Capital Order

 The Capital Order: How Economists Invented Austerity and Paved the Way to Fascism is a 2022 book written by Italian political economist Clara Mattei.
 It explores the history of government and industry efforts to apply austerity programs to protect capitalist economies in Italy and the United Kingdom against social disorder in the 20th century, augmenting the formation of fascism.
-The book received the 2023 Herbert Baxter Adams Prize for an author’s first book in European history from ancient times through 1815 from the American Historical Association.
+The book received the 2023 Herbert Baxter Adams Prize for an author’s first book "on European history from 1815 through the 20th century".

 Summary

 Mattei argues that politicians and business groups used economic measures applied to the capitalist economies of Italy and the United Kingdom following World War I to suppress rising working class power.
-In both countries, normal laissez-faire policy was replaced with a rapid reliance on government austerity measures in support of a presupposed "certain sociopolitical order, or captial order".
+In both countries, normal laissez-faire policy was replaced with a rapid reliance on government austerity measures in support of a presupposed "certain sociopolitical order, or capital order".
 Mattei writes that the "social relation of capital – people selling their labor power for a wage – must be uniform across a society" in order for the society to deliver economic growth.
 The requirements of the capital limits on spending and wages made by austerity are used by those in power to ensure that most people in capitalist societies have no alternative path to survival and act to accept austerity, which merely enhances the survival of capitalism itself against worker ascendancy.

 During World War I, working class power grew, as increased government regulations and management of industry were used to support societal coordination toward the greater war effort.
 Near the end of the war, the Russian Revolution saw worker unrest and anti-war sentiment force the abdication of Nicholas II and eventually the collapse of the 1917 Russian Republic and the advent of Bolshevik control.
 Mattei describes how workers around the Clydeside region of Britain and the northern Italian city Turin, central areas of metallurgical industries, were included in wartime decisions and believed they could demand more power after the war.
 Fearing actions inspired by the situation in Russia, both the Italian and British governments initially brutally repressed strikes and jailed labor leaders, however these measures were only temporarily effective.
 Worker power was established through collectivism, with the Clyde Workers Committee and Italian factory committees gaining influence after the war.
 Both the British Ministry of Reconstruction and Italian Ministry of Labour and Social Welfare briefly supported workers in their efforts to gain power previously held by industry.
-Mattei describes the period of 1919-1920 as "marked by vast mobilizations toward an alternative socioeconomic system which entailed the overcoming of private ownership of the means of production and wages themselves."
+Mattei describes the period of 1919–1920 as "marked by vast mobilizations toward an alternative socioeconomic system which entailed the overcoming of private ownership of the means of production and wages themselves."